-Date agreed by Governing Body January 2024
+Date agreed by Governing Body May 2025

-Review date January 2025
+Review date May 2026

 Responsible for this policy Ashleigh Farrington

-Checklist Has the school an Online Safety Policy? ✓ Date of last update May 2023 Is the policy available for staff and parents and is also online ✓ The responsible member of the Senior Leadership Team is Mrs S. Knowles The responsible member of the Governing Body is Miss L. Hegarty The Designated Child Protection Co-Ordinators are Mrs S. Knowles, Mr N. Edensor, Mrs R. Wilkinson, Mrs L. Jackson, Mrs M. Whitaker The Online Safety Co-Ordinators are Mrs S. Knowles, Miss A. Farrington
+Checklist Has the school an Online Safety Policy? ✓ Date of last update January 2024 Is the policy available for staff and parents and is also online ✓ The Designated Safeguarding Lead is Mrs S. Knowles The member of the Governing Body responsible for safeguarding is Miss L. Hegarty The Designated Safeguarding Officers are Mr N. Edensor, Mrs R. Wilkinson, Mrs L. Jackson, Mrs M. Whitaker, Mrs L Leng and Mr S Nicholson The Online Safety Co-Ordinators are Mrs S. Knowles, Miss A. Farrington